zaphosting/docs/docs/cs2-troubleshooting-segmentation-fault.md

 ---
 id: cs2-troubleshooting-segmentation-fault
 title: "CS2: Segmentation Fault"
-description: Information on how to resolve the segmentation fault error on a CS2 server from ZAP-Hosting
+description: "Information on how to resolve the segmentation fault error on a CS2 server from ZAP-Hosting"
 sidebar_label: Segmentation Fault
 services:
   - gameserver-cs2